NonesZzft/Principles-of-Compiler/README.md

 Implemented C- Syntax Analyzer by using C++.
 Removed the left recursion of grammar first, made analysis through top-down and built an Abstract Syntax Tree coded from C-.

+The code to implement it is in compiler file.
+The /report/2015141462312_赵文腾_《编译原理课程设计》课程报告.doc shows how to realize compiler syntax.

 For lexical analyzer, here is the DFA.
 ![relation](https://github.com/NonesZzft/Principles-of-Compiler/blob/master/DFA.png)